SamMwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6 Multiple permissions 6-multiple_permissions contains a script that give execute permission to owner and group owner and read permission to other users

+Task 7 Everybody 7-everybody contains a script that give execute permision to owner group owner and users